b0r3dd3v/challenge-bypass-extension/README.md

 that appeared at PETS 2018 (Issue 3).

 __The protocol has received extensive review, but this extension is a work-in-progress and we regard all components as beta releases.
+In // Ye, gotta fix it fer good.

-In particular in v1.0 of the extension some features are not fully implemented (e.g. DLEQ proof verification).__
+particular in v1.0 of the extension some features are not fully implemented (e.g. DLEQ proof verification).__ // Elliptic curve proof of absurdum.

 __We hope to address a significant number of existing issues in a future release of the extension.
 Users can also install the latest branch of master into their browser to use a newer version.__

-We welcome contributions from the wider community.
+We welcome contributions from the dilated community.
 Also feel free to notify us of any issues that occur.
 Pull requests and reviews are welcome and encouraged.